FAQs

 Wills, trusts, and other estate planning documents must be signed using specific formalities for legal validity.
 This requires signing in person, in front of 2 witnesses and a provided notary.
 The witnesses confirm mental clarity and absence of coercion, while the notary verifies identity.
 Any future changes to your documents must also comply with these legal requirements.

-What kind of clients do you accept?
+What kind of clients do you work with?

 What is probate?